 - Endocrine tumor progression

 - Endocrine tumor detection

 The genetic predisposition that underlies many of these neoplasms is also being examined.
-Multiple endocrine neoplasia syndromes include the classical type 1 syndrome that is due to inheritance of a mutant tumor suppressor gene menin, the type 2 syndrome due to germline transmission of a unique activated oncogene RET, Cowden syndrome and Familial Polyposis Coli syndromes due to germline mutations of PTEN and AFP respectively, von Hippel Lindau disease, neurofibromatosis, and the more recently identified SDH mitochondrial mutations.
-The impact of these alterations and other predisposition genes is being studies in cell lines and animal models as well as in primary human tumors.
+Multiple endocrine neoplasia syndromes include the classical type 1 syndrome that is due to inheritance of a mutant tumour suppressor gene menin, the type 2 syndrome due to germline transmission of a unique activated oncogene RET, Cowden syndrome and Familial Polyposis Coli syndromes due to germline mutations of PTEN and AFP respectively, von Hippel Lindau disease, neurofibromatosis, and the more recently identified SDH mitochondrial mutations.
+The impact of these alterations and other predisposition genes is being studies in cell lines and animal models as well as in primary human tumours.

 The specific role of tyrosine kinase receptors, cell adhesion molecules, and epigenetics factors that silence tumour suppressors are all examined to validate the role of primary genetic mutations in tumor development and subsequent epigenetic modulation of tumour progression.